rConfigHub/vector-server-pkg/README.md

    php artisan rconfig:clear-all
    ```

+2. ** Branch Change *
+    Change to new branch.e., 1.0.16
+    publish it

 2. **Update the Composer Version**
    - Open the `composer.json` file in the `rconfig/vector-server` repository.
    - Update the `version` field to match the desired tag (e.g., `v1.0.10`).